 Homemade Gluten Free and Organic Food (12 meals).

 A Community Of Female Leaders.

-Hikes through the property and swimming in the lake.
+On your free time, hike through the property and go swimming in the natural lake.

 Does not include flight transportation costs and transportation costs to and from the ranch.

 Limited To 15 Women (We want to give you lots of attention and coaching)

 Twin Bed in Shared Room (has shared bathroom): $1090 per person